backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/RDS.md

 -   **Snapshots** **can be retained as long as we want**.
 In automated backups its **7** days by default and maximum of **35** days.

 > [!important]- Backups are stored in **S3**.
-> Just for reference, snapshots of EBS volumes were stored in S3.
+> Just for reference, snapshots of EBS volumes were also stored in S3.

 ### Autoscaling
 - RDS will detect when you are running out of space and will **scale automatically** with zero downtime.
 This means we don’t have to scale our database manually.